grupo-avispa/scitos2/README.md

 `scitos2` is a ROS 2 stack designed for Metralabs robots that utilize the MIRA framework, including models such as SCITOS, TORY, MORPHIA, etc. This stack comprises several packages, each serving a unique purpose:

  * [scitos2_behavior_tree]: This package contains behavior tree nodes that extend your robot's functionalities, such as emergency stop, reset motor stop, etc.
+ * [scitos2_common]: This package provides common functionalities for the scitos2 stack.
  * [scitos2_core]: This package provides the abstract interface (virtual base classes) for the Scitos Modules.
  * [scitos2_mira]: This is the main node that interfaces with the MIRA framework.
  * [scitos2_modules]: This package implements the MIRA authorities as modules.